Determinant-AI/determinant/README.md

+# [TEMP] This branch is to record Lun's fine tuning work.

 # Determinant
 This project aims to develop a self-hosted platform to help enterprise users effortless build backend for their chatbot apps using open-source models and components.
 The platform will be built on top of Kubernetes clusters, allowing for scalability and cost-efficiency.
 The open-source models and components used in this project will enable the platform to be easily customized and improved by the users.